-The principal aim of Counseling Services is to address the developmental and mental health issues of students from educational, therapeutic and preventative perspective.
-These services not only support the traditions of the Sisters of Mercy, but also reflect the philosophy of acceptance, respect, compassion and dignity.
-Counseling Services provides a confidential environment that is conducive to discussion of any concern or problem.
+We aim to address the developmental and mental health issues of students from an educational, therapeutic and preventative perspective.
+Our services not only support the traditions of the Sisters of Mercy, but also reflect the philosophy of acceptance, respect, compassion and dignity.
+We provide a confidential environment that is conducive to discussion of any concern or problem.
 This confidentiality is in accordance with legal and professional guidelines and standards of the state of Rhode Island.

 - Feeling hopeless or sad

 - Trouble in relationships with friends, roommates, family or other members of the college community

 - Feeling that something is wrong, but not being able to figure out what it is